Active Substance: rivaroxaban

 Treatment of deep vein thrombosis (DVT), and prevention of recurrent DVT and pulmonary embolism (PE) following an acute DVT in adults.

-- to prevent stroke caused by a blood clot in the brain and systemic embolism (a blood clot in a blood vessel) in patients with non-valvular atrial fibrillation (irregular rapid contractions of the upper chambers of the heart);
+- to prevent stroke (caused by a blood clot in the brain) and systemic embolism (a blood clot in another organ) in patients with non-valvular atrial fibrillation (irregular rapid contractions of the upper chambers of the heart);

 - to treat deep vein thrombosis (DVT, a blood clot in a deep vein, usually in the leg) and pulmonary embolism (a clot in a blood vessel supplying the lungs), and to prevent DVT and pulmonary embolism from re-occuring.